Republic of South Maluku: Coat of arms

 The RMS coat of arms depicts the white Moluccan dove called 'Pombo'.
 The white dove is seen as a symbol of positivity and a good omen.
 The 'Pombo' is shown, about to start flying, the wings half opened and in its beak a peace branch, the chest tattooed with a crossed 'parang', 'salawaku' and spear.

 The blazon of the RMS coat of arms state the words 'Mena – Moeria'.
 This slogan is derived from the original Melanesian Moluccan language.
 Since ancient times it is yelled by the steerer and paddlers of the traditional Moluccan rowing boats called 'Kora Kora', to synchronise their strokes during off shore expeditions.
 It literally means 'Front – Back', but is also translated as 'I go – We follow' or 'One for all – All for One'.

 Anthem

 The RMS anthem is called "Maluku, Tanah Airku," which translates to English as "Maluku, My Homeland."
-The anthem was written by Chris Soumokil and O. Sahalessy in the Malay language, with Melanesian Moluccan words mixed in.
+The anthem was written by president Chris Soumokil and O. Sahalessy in the Malay language, with Melanesian Moluccan words mixed in.
+It mentions the Via Dolorosa in Jerusalem, likening the suffering and struggle of Christian South Moluccans to the suffering of Jesus during his crucifixion.